josh/selector-observer/README.md

 ## Usage

-Two types of APIs are provide: a functional singleton API and a class based API that allows you to change the scope of observation.
+Two types of APIs are provided: a functional singleton API and a class-based API that allows you to change the scope of observation.

 The `observe` function will install on observer on the current `document`.